Latest words:

 ABOUT ADAM GOLUB

-I am a writer and American Studies professor who teaches courses on literature, popular culture, music, monsters, childhood, and creative work at California State University, Fullerton.
+I am a writer and American Studies professor at Cal State Fullerton who specializes in popular culture, true crime, monsters and horror, childhood and youth culture, and creative studies.
 I am co-editor of Monsters in the Classroom: Essays on Teaching What Scares Us (McFarland, 2017), and the author of numerous essays on topics including fandom, true crime, zombies, the blues, and 1950s film and literature.
 My current project is a book-length study of the doppelgänger in American culture, from Edgar Allan Poe’s “William Wilson” to Invasion of the Body Snatchers to Jordan Peele’s Us.

 I was born in Philadelphia and grew up in New Jersey, where I spent much of my time writing stories, running cross country, and playing keyboard and composing songs for a rock band whose gigs ranged from middle school dances to CBGB.
 For five years, I was a high school English teacher at boarding schools in New Hampshire and Massachusetts.
 Before coming to Cal State Fullerton, I taught American Studies at UC Davis and Education Studies at Guilford College (where I trained future high school teachers).
 If you want to learn more about my teaching and my academic work, you can visit my faculty web page.